Set weekly goals if you really want to reach your long-term goals

 “How can I break it down to something that can be done every week so that I can get closer to my main goals?”

-For example if one of your yearly goal is to ‘lose weight this year’, then a weekly smart goal would be to workout 5 days (Monday, Tuesday, Wednesday, Friday and Saturdays) every week at 7am.
+For example, if one of your yearly goals is to ‘lose weight this year’, then a weekly smart goal would be to work out 5 days (Monday, Tuesday, Wednesday, Friday and Saturday) every week at 7 am.

 Whatever your main goals are, identify what specific action steps you need to take every week, and set it as your weekly goal.